DanielEvansLab/DanielEvansLab.github.io/_posts/2015-11-30-Longevity-Genomics.md

 ### Updates

-Users should be aware that this site is still a work in progress due to the early stage of the project (the project was funded in September, 2015).
+Users should be aware that this site is still a work in progress.
 Many components of this site are under heavy development.
-In the coming months, genomic resources and analytical approaches will be made available on this website that will enable others in the field to perform in-depth integrative genomic analyses using their own data.

 ### <a name="funding"></a> Funding